Blaketepper/Auto-Typer/README.md

 - Use Auto Typer to spam, harass, or violate any law or third-party terms of service.
 - Reverse engineer, decompile, or modify the software.
-- Redistribute the software without explicit permission from the Author.

 ---